 When you’re stuck inside all winter, most of us want to curl up and watch a movie in front of the TV.
 Have you ever been so distracted by ambient light that you can’t appreciate the immersive entertainment you’re supposed to be enjoying?
 Though strategic lighting and ambient-light rejecting screens can help mitigate glare, you won’t get the most of your 4K or 8K display if you don’t block incoming light.
 That explains why blackout shades can convert even the sunniest living rooms into impromptu theaters at your command.

-With countless fabrics to choose from, Lutron has something for each room’s unique need.
-Let’s start with opacity: Lutron offers both translucent window treatments to diffuse all the light entering your kitchen and complete light-blocking shades that can dispel glare and make any room feel more like a theater.
+At Audio Concepts, we partner with two of the most reputable brands in the shading industry, Lutron and Hunter Douglas.
+With countless fabrics to choose from, these brands have something for each room’s unique need.
+Let’s start with opacity: Lutron, for example, offers both translucent window treatments to diffuse all the light entering your kitchen and complete light-blocking shades that can dispel glare and make any room feel more like a theater.
 But Lutron shade offerings don’t stop there.
 They also come in various patterns to either accentuate your windows or blend them in.
 You have plenty of options for the materials themselves, too, including fabrics from satin to canvas to lace - or even bamboo wood!